 Investors who are not currently shareholders of the Company, but who participate in an offering by the Company below NAV and whose investment per Share is greater than the resulting NAV per Share due to expenses and any commissions paid by the Company, will experience an immediate decrease, albeit small, in the NAV of their Shares and their NAV per Share compared to the price they pay for their Shares.
 Investors who are not currently shareholders of the Company and who participate in an offering by the Company below NAV per Share and whose investment per Share is also less than the resulting NAV per Share due to expenses and any commissions paid by the Company being significantly less than the discount per Share, will experience an immediate increase in the NAV of their Shares and their NAV per Share compared to the price they pay for their Shares.
 All of these investors will experience a disproportionately greater participation in the Company's earnings and assets and their voting power than the Company's increase in assets, potential earning power and voting interests.
-These investors will, however, be subject to the risk that the Company may make additional discounted offerings in which such new shareholder does not participate, in which case such new shareholder will experience dilution as described above in such subsequent offerings by the Company.
-These investors may also experience a decline in the market price of their Shares, which often reflects to some degree announced or potential increases and decreases in NAV per Share.
+These investors will, however, be subject to the risk that the Company may make additional discounted offerings in which such new shareholder does not participate, in which case such new shareholder will experience a decline in the market price of their Shares, which often reflects to some degree announced or potential increases and decreases in NAV per Share.
 Their decrease could be more pronounced as the size of the offering and level of discounts increases.